inkandswitch/patchwork/.changeset/patchwork-elements-providers.md

 - Add `registerPatchworkViewLegacyElement` exposing the legacy element under its own name (`<patchwork-view-legacy>`) for code that wants to bypass the wrapper.
+- `registerPatchworkViewElement` now accepts a `hive` option that is forwarded to the inner `<patchwork-view-legacy>` registration, so Keyhive-enabled sites can wire `hive` through a single call.
 - Remove `registerPatchworkComponentElement` and the `<patchwork-component>` element; use `<patchwork-view component="...">` instead.